The Nancy Kenyon Charitable Trust

 This trust operates fundamentally differently from grant-makers with public application processes.
 Success in securing funding depends not on writing a strong application, but on:

-1. Being Known to the Trustees - The trust supports organizations within the trustees' awareness and networks.
+1. Being Known to the Trustees - The trust supports organisations within the trustees' awareness and networks.
 With six Kenyon family trustees, connections may arise through personal, professional, or charitable sector relationships.

-1. Alignment with Stated Aims - The trust aims to help “small organisations, in particular those who help individuals realize their potential.”
-Organizations working in this space may be of interest if they come to trustees' attention.
+1. Alignment with Stated Aims - The trust aims to help “small organisations, in particular those who help individuals realise their potential.”
+Organisations working in this space may be of interest if they come to trustees' attention.

 1. Long-Term Relationships - The documented 20+ year relationship with The Nehemiah Project suggests the trust values sustained partnerships rather than one-off grants.

-1. Small-Scale Operations - The trust specifically mentions helping small organizations, suggesting preference for grassroots or community-level work rather than large established charities.
+1. Small-Scale Operations - The trust specifically mentions helping small organisations, suggesting preference for grassroots or community-level work rather than large established charities.

-1. Enabling Individual Potential - Organizations whose work focuses on helping individuals grow, develop skills, achieve goals, or overcome barriers appear to align with the trust's documented interests.
+1. Enabling Individual Potential - Organisations whose work focuses on helping individuals grow, develop skills, achieve goals, or overcome barriers appear to align with the trust's documented interests.

 Strategic Consideration for Grant Writers:

 This trust is not suitable for inclusion in standard grant application portfolios.
-Organizations cannot proactively pursue funding from this source through traditional application methods.
+Organisations cannot proactively pursue funding from this source through traditional application methods.

 Key Takeaways for Grant Writers